Palawan Entry Requirements

 Recommended Vaccinations

-- Japanese Encephalitis - Recommended for travelers spending extended time in rural areas, especially during rainy season
+- Japanese Encephalitis (for long-term travelers or those spending extensive time in rural areas during transmission season)

 Health Insurance